-A rule of thumb is that that larger the cleaner, the stronger the magnet.
+A rule of thumb is that the larger the cleaner, the stronger the magnet.
 But, if the magnet is too strong for the thickness – or thinness – of the tank, then it could be a little too hard to move up, down, and side-to-side and it could also end up scratching the surface of your tank.
 That’s why you should purchase the right size for your size tank so the magnet strength is also correct.

 Most aquarium glass cleaners say that:

 - Size small works for tanks up to 30 gallons

 - Size medium works for tanks up to 90 gallons

 - Size large works for up to 150 gallons